-Working in the aviation industry is more than just a job, it’s a lifestyle choice, one that is beloved by millions around the world.
+Working in the aviation industry is more than just a job.
+It’s a lifestyle choice, beloved by millions around the world.

-Behind airline crews perfectly pressed uniform and pearly white smile, many struggle with mental health issues and sadly it’s a growing problems.
+But behind airline crew’s perfectly pressed uniforms and pearly white smiles, many struggle with mental health issues, and sadly it’s a growing problem.

 But it’s not a subject that should be shied away from.
-It is something that should be talked about openly, a subject that should have no stigma attached to it.
+It should be talked about openly.
+It should be a topic that has no stigma attached to it.

-Here at Confessions of a Trolley Dolly we want to offer some support to any of our aviation family who may be struggling and so, with the help of a number of our cabin crew colleagues, we have put together some of our top tips to dealing with every day mental health issues:
+Here at Confessions of a Trolley Dolly we want to offer some support to any of our aviation family who may be struggling.
+With the help of our Cabin Crew colleagues, we have put together some of our top tips for dealing with everyday mental health issues:

 - Try not to focus on the things you cannot change.
-Easier said than done I know, especially when it feels like your whole world is falling apart.
-Try instead to focus that energy in to making yourself feel better.
+I know it’s easier said than done, especially when it feels like your whole world is falling apart.
+Try instead to focus that energy on making yourself feel better.

 “Accept the things you cannot change, have courage to change the things you can, and wisdom to know the difference.”

 - Do what feels right for you!
 Listen to what your mind and body are telling you.
-If you want to rest then rest.
-Don’t feel guilty about it.
-One of the bodies main reactions to stress is to feel tired.
+If you want to rest, then rest.
+Please don’t feel guilty about it.
+One of the body’s main reactions to stress is to feel tired.
 So rest.
 You need to be protecting your physical health as much as your mental health.

 - Exercise.
-It’s proven that even light-moderate exercise can benefit those struggling with their mental health, so don’t worry we’re not saying you have to go out and run a marathon here.
-Getting outside and going for a walk, even just a short one can really help clear your head and elevate your mood.
-Indeed getting out in to nature has been proven to assist those struggling with mental health issues (it is the best medicine for me when I’m feeling low).
-So take yourself to the park or even your own garden, stop and just listen to the birds sing.
+It’s proven that even light-moderate exercise can benefit those struggling with mental health.
+So don’t worry, we’re not saying you have to go out and run a marathon here.
+Getting outside and going for a walk, even just a short one, can help clear your head and elevate your mood.
+Indeed getting out into nature has been proven to assist those struggling with mental health issues (it is the best medicine for me when I’m feeling low).
+Take yourself to the park or even your garden, stop and listen to the bird’s sing.

-- Mindfulness is today one of the main treatments for mental health issues such as depression or anxiety and despite what some people may think it really works.
-Mindfulness is an integrative, mind-body-based approach that can help people manage their thoughts and feelings.
+- Mindfulness is one of the main treatments for mental health issues such as depression or anxiety.
+Despite what some people may think, it works.
+Mindfulness is an integrative, mind-body based approach that can help people manage thoughts and feelings.
 The aim is to pay attention to the present moment and use techniques that draw on mediation, breathing and yoga.
-There are some amazing mindfulness apps out there such as Calm or Headspace.
+There are some fantastic mindfulness apps such as Calm or Headspace.

-- There’s no rush to any of this so don’t try and do everything at once.
-Take small steps, set small targets that you can easily achieve and change one thing at a time, then build on it from there.
+- There’s no rush to any of this, so don’t try and do everything at once.
+Take small steps, set small targets that you can easily achieve, change one thing at a time, and then build on it.

 Finally just remember that you are no alone.
 So many people are struggling every day, and you really do not have to suffer in silence.